1 (205) 386-6182 info@fertilizerforless.com

 Common Mistakes to Avoid When Caring for Venus Fly Traps

-When it comes to caring for Venus Fly Traps, there are a few common mistakes that you should avoid.
-Here are some of the most important ones:
+Watch out because there are a few common mistakes that you should avoid when caring for your Venus Fly Trap plants.
+Here are some of the most important ones I’m aware of:

 1. Overwatering: Venus Fly Traps need to be watered regularly, but they don’t need to be soaked.
 Too much water can cause the roots to rot and the plant to die.
 Make sure to only water your Venus Fly Trap when the soil is dry.